visualspace/workflow-reference/css/index.rst

 It allows you to use variables_, `nested rules`_, mixins_, `inline imports`_, and more,
 all with a fully CSS-compatible syntax.
-Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly, particularly with the help of :ref:`compass`.
+Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly, particularly with the help of Compass_.

 .. _variables: http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variables_
 .. _nested rules: http://sass-lang.com/documentation/file.SASS_REFERENCE.html#nested_rules